eamsdev/MiniBlog/src/assets/posts/1_20221229_Bundle_Size.md

 Not great, not terrible.

-Lets see if we can do better.
+Let's see if we can do better.

 ## Only importing what you need